Recovery FAQs

 Property files include information and documents held by the council that relate to a property.
 The property file includes full copies of resource consents and building consents (and original plans), rather than just the summary found in a LIM.
 Included is correspondence with the council about the property, including correspondence relating to categorisation.
 Also included are any reports or site assessments of the property.

-How to order a LIM or property file?
+How do you order a LIM or property file?

 Members of the public can place an order with Auckland Council for a LIM or property file for any Auckland property address.
 Our website explains the process for ordering a LIM and also ordering a property file.